joelali5/Neuromodulation/README.md

-# The Walton Centre NHS Founda3on Trust – Coding Challenge
+# The Walton Centre NHS Foundation Trust – Coding Challenge
 ## Neuromodulation

 Neuromodulation is a Patient Management System designed to handle patient data, such as specifics about their pain management details and cumulative pain assessments.
 The system has two interfaces: an admin interface for viewing, modifying, and deleting records, and a user interface for submitting patient details.